mjal/sirona/README.md

+# Sirona 🎑

-## External tool to verify Belenios elections
+## An external tool to interact with Belenios elections

 Only focus on a subset of Belenios specification.